 Failure to keep walls sealed can cause deterioration and extensive moisture damage including mold growth to the interior walls, which is not always visible at the time of the inspection.
-Some of the caulk and grout was missing from around the sink top and enclosure.
-These areas should be re-caulked and re-grouted to help prevent moisture penetration.
+Some of the caulk was missing from around the sink top.
+These areas should be caulked to help prevent moisture penetration.